Q. Do I need to book an appointment?

 Q. Can I bring family members with me?

 A. With the exception of OB (obstetrical) exams, we do not allow anyone else to be in the room during the exam.
 This is for safety reasons and to allow the technologist to focus solely on acquiring your images.
 For OB exams we do allow family members in the room but only after the medical portion of the exam is complete and the technologist has obtained all of the necessary images.
+Exceptions may be made for a patient with physical or cognitive challenges that requires assistance.

 Q. What happens during an ultrasound scan?